 Size-wise, it is a little narrower and taller than the Nikon 50mm f/1.8 / f/1.4G lenses.
 Here is a comparison between the Nikon 40mm f/2.8G and Nikon 50mm f/1.4G:

 Similar to other Nikon 35mm and 50mm lenses, the Nikon 40mm f/2.8G is not weather sealed.
 Nikon lenses without gold rings are not designed to withstand tough weather as professional lenses.
-That’s why Nikon does not specifically mention weather sealing in their marketing materials on cheaper prime lenses.
-If you take a good care of the lens, you should have no problems with using it in various weather conditions.
+That’s why Nikon does not specifically mention weather-sealing in their marketing materials on cheaper prime lenses.
+If you take good care of the lens, you should have no problems with using it in various weather conditions.

 As for the focus ring (which operates very smoothly), it is conveniently located on the front of the barrel, making it easy to manually focus with a thumb and index fingers while shooting images or video.
-The lens comes with an “HB-61” bayonet lens hood, which sits tight once it is snapped on the front of the lens.
+The lens comes with an “HB-61” bayonet lens hood, which sits tightly once it is snapped on the front of the lens.
 The M/A and M switch on the side of the lens allows autofocus with manual focus override and full manual focus operation.
 The latest Nikon DSLRs like Nikon D5100 immediately recognize the focus position and provide notifications on the information (“I” button) screen.